mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

 The use of CDA reconciliation in systems was relatively low, and no issues with the reconciliation of the documents were reported.
-Add a brief summary of how data changed across quarters
+In the 4th quarter there was a steep decline in reconciliations because of issues with workflow from the main client using the feature.
+This has been addressed and we plan to see higher numbers in the beginning of 2023 again.

 The number of invalid validations were higher than anticipated.
-Work is being done to rectify the issues with the CDA generation in these systems, and to put in place a more immediate notification process when invalid CDAs are generated.
+Work is continuing to be done to rectify the issues with the CDA generation in these systems, and to put in place a more immediate notification process when invalid CDAs are generated.
+Many of the issues with invalid CCDAs were because of data missing in the CCDA requests that were not handled well (empty quotes, etc) and those issues have been addressed and should not result in failures going forward.

 ### Measure 10: Transmission to Immunization Registry: Create Content